abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

   - `baseline` => align the items to the baseline of the container (usually used in **Navbar**)
   - Ex: align the first nav item to the right
     ![align-self](./img/align-self-1.png)
+    - Notice here that by using `align-self: center;` on an item, it's instead of centering all the items, it centers only the item that has the `align-self` property, so it's a replacement for `align-items` but for a single item

   > ⚠️ Note: we don't have `justify-self` in flexbox, because it's not needed.
 We can use `flex-grow`, `flex-shrink`, and `flex-basis` to control the alignment of the items along the main axis.

+- Content vs Items:

+  - `align-content` is used to align the lines of items along the cross-axis (when there are multiple lines of flex items)
+  - `align-items` is used to align the items inside a flex container along the cross-axis.

 ---

-### Wrapping
+### Wrapping (`flex-wrap`)

 It defines whether the flex items are forced in a single line (default) or can be flowed into multiple lines (**wrapped into new line**).
-If set to multiple lines, it also defines the `cross-axis` which determines the direction new lines are stacked in.
+If set to multiple lines (when there's not enough space & overflow happens), it also defines the `cross-axis` which determines the direction new lines are stacked in.

 > The `cross axis` is the axis perpendicular to the main axis.

+**Note**: the wrapping happens when the item shrinks to its (width/basis) and not the minimum-content-size of the item (which is the handled by `flex-shrink`)

 - `nowrap` (default)
   - single-line(doesn't make flex go(wrap) into a new line) which may cause the container to **overflow** if couldn't squeeze and fit the flex-items